ahumyck/SpringSecurity/README.md

 sudo docker run -p 8080:8080 web-service
 ```

-4)Try to get your secret on http://localhost:8080
+4) Try to get your secret on http://localhost:8080